Honey Nutrition & Calories - Complete data of all nutrients

 Honey also contains small amounts of vitamins B2, B3, B5, and B6 and the folate form of vitamin B9.

-Honey completely lacks fat-soluble vitamins A, D, E, and K, as well as water-soluble vitamin B1 and vitamin B12.
+Honey completely lacks fat-soluble vitamins A, D, E, and K and water-soluble vitamins B1 and B12.

 Vitamin coverage chart